umbraco/UmbracoDocs/10/umbraco-ui-builder/cards/custom-cards.md

 ---
-description: Configuring custom cards in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring custom cards in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Custom Cards

 Custom cards allow you to perform more complex metric calculations and are defined via a class implementing the `KonstruktCard` base class.

-When Konstrukt resolves a card it will attempt to do so from the global DI container which means you can inject amy dependencies that you require for your card to calculate it's value.
-If there is no such type defined in the DI container, Konstrukt will then fallback to maually instantiating a new instance of the card.
+When Umbraco UI Builder resolves a card it will attempt to do so from the global DI container.
+This means you can inject any dependencies that you require for your card to calculate its value.
+If there is no such type defined in the DI container, Umbraco UI Builder will fall-back to manually instantiating a new instance of the card.

 ## Defining a custom card